What is Sciatic Nerve Pain or Sciatica?

 - A sharp pain that makes it difficult to walk or stand up.

-Sciatica has got multiple ways of showing itself.
+Sciatica has got multiple ways through which it can affect a person.
 It can range just from an uncomfortable feeling to a serious pain.
-Sciatica/sciatic pain can vary from infrequent mild aches to a constant intolerable condition.
+Sciatic pain can vary from infrequent mild aches to a constant intolerable condition.

-Commonly, sciatica is thought to be pain typically felt from the lower back (lumber area) to behind the thigh and can radiate below the knee.
+Commonly, sciatica is thought to be pain typically felt from the lower back to behind the thigh and can radiate down the leg or foot.